-The Principal at a school is given wide powers under the Health Act to have students medically examined and make certain decisions about the student’s health, if they are considered to be at risk to themselves or others at the school.
+The Principal at a school is given wide powers under the School Education Act and the Health (Miscellaneous Provisions) Act to have students medically examined and make certain decisions about the student’s health, if they are considered to be at risk to themselves or others at the school.

 If a student attends school with an infectious disease (e.g. chicken pox, measles, etc.), they may be required to submit to a medical or physical examination by a medical officer or nurse.
 The Principal may require that student to not attend or participate in educational studies.
 The parent or responsible adult must be notified.